alasca-association/tarook/ci/container-image/README.md

 For successful use, it is required that the following prerequisites are fulfilled:

-- The `OS_PASSWORD` environment variable is set to a password which is valid for the user referenced in the `openrc.sh`.

 - A valid wireguard private key which also matches the public key provided in the cluster config is put to the path contained in the environment variable `wg_private_key_file`.
 This environment